philanc/he/README.md

 * table and list (map, filter, extend, ...)
 * OS and file (ISO date and time, read and write file, shell, ...)

-This stuff is definitely NOT stable, and  NOT maintained.
+This stuff is definitely NOT stable, i.e. the API may change at any time.

 License: MIT -- see the file LICENSE